You can now register grey phones into MDMS. But should you?

 How to pay?

-Anyway, you can register grey phones into MDMS by visiting this website.
-Just fill out all the details like your phone’s IMEI number, brand, model number, and other personal information like name, contact information, and address.
+Anyway, you can register grey/blacklisted phones into MDMS by visiting this Just fill out all the details like your phone’s IMEI number, brand, model number, and other personal information like name, contact information, and address.

 MDMS - Grey Registration Payment Portal

-After confirming that you’ve entered all the details right, you can pay the MDMS registration fee for your grey phone via eSewa, Khalti, and connectIPS.
-But only the connectIPS option seems to be working right now.
+After confirming that you’ve entered all the details correctly, you can pay the MDMS registration fee for your grey phone via eSewa, Khalti, and connectIPS.
+But the problem as it appears, the website is not working at all, as users are complaining about how their phones are not given access to MDMS registration.

 MDMS registration for grey phones: Final thoughts